Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-wit.md

 ---
 title: Customize a work item type for an inherited process
-titleSuffix: Codex Agile
+titleSuffix: Azure Codex Agile
-description: Customize a process by adding or modifying a work item type for a Codex project ms.technology: devops-agile ms.prod: devops ms.assetid: DBF41880-62A4-43A9-9A31-8DB701EB888E
+description: Customize a process by adding or modifying a work item type for a Azure Codex project ms.technology: devops-agile ms.prod: devops ms.assetid: DBF41880-62A4-43A9-9A31-8DB701EB888E